 Today, I run a Malay food stall at a school canteen.
 It’s called ‘Sedap Corner’ and I’ve been running it for four years now.
 When I first went to that secondary school, nobody knew who I was, but that quickly changed after Elvis (ISCOS Deputy Director) asked me to give a talk to the students.

 I’ve done many sharing sessions with ISCOS before, but when they asked me to give that talk, it felt different.
 I was nervous, of course.
-Despite the fear that the students might put up a barrier once they know I was from prison, I decided to test the waters and give it a go anyway.
+Despite the fear that the students might put up a barrier once they knew I was from prison, I decided to test the waters and give it a go anyway.

 The day after my talk, my Instagram following suddenly went up because the students started following me (on Instagram), and whenever they passed by my stall, they’d shout ‘Uncle!’ and wave at me.
 Instead of pushing me away, I actually became more popular with them.